GuanceCloud/guance-docs/docs/en/billing/billing-method/gauncedb.md

 In addition to supporting the multi-mode query language DQL syntax developed by Guance, GuanceDB also supports compatibility with Prometheus's PromQL.
 After writing the data, users can freely choose the syntax they prefer to query.

-> Guance console is expected to support PromQL syntax query entry in May.

 **High Performance Metric Engine**